GET HARD RESULTS. Start here

-The process of how to jelq can be broken down into the following steps (provided for reference only):
+The process of how to jelq can be broken down into the following jelqing exercise steps (provided for reference only, of course):

 Apply lubricant to your penis to reduce friction.
-Using lubricant may reduce your risk of developing soreness or skin inflammation from the jelqing motion.
+Using lube may reduce your risk of developing soreness or skin inflammation from the jelqing motion.

 Make the “OK” sign with your thumb and index finger, then hold the base of the penis in this position (using your thumb and index finger to encircle your penis).